Internet-Draft Token Exchange Target Service Discovery June 2026

 subject_token_type

 REQUIRED.
-A string value containing a URI, as described in Section 5 of [RFC8693], that indicates the type of the subject_token parameter.
-This identifier MUST be a valid URI, as defined in [RFC3986], and SHOULD be registered in the "OAuth Token Type Registry" as defined in Section 5.1 of [RFC8693].
+A string value containing a URI, as described in Section 3 of [RFC8693], that indicates the type of the subject_token parameter.
+This identifier MUST be a valid URI, and SHOULD be registered in the "OAuth URI Registry" as established by [RFC6755].

-The client MAY include additional parameters as defined by extensions and the authorization server MUST ignore unknown parameters.
+The client MAY include additional parameters as defined by extensions, and the authorization server MUST ignore parameters it does not understand.
+The parameters of the client authentication method in use (for example, client_id, client_secret, or client_assertion and client_assertion_type) are part of that method and are not treated as unknown parameters.

+The authorization server identifies the requesting client in order to evaluate its permissions (Section 5.3).
 Client authentication MAY be required by the authorization server.
-The means of client authentication are defined by the authorization server and MAY include any method supported by the authorization server, including those defined in Section 2.3 of [RFC6749].
-If client authentication is required by the authorization server but not provided in the request, the authorization server MUST return an error response with the error code invalid_client as described in Section 2.2.
+The means of client authentication are defined by the authorization server and MAY include any method supported by the authorization server, including those defined in Section 2.3 of [RFC6749] and extensions.
+If client authentication is required by the authorization server but not provided in the request, the authorization server MUST return an error response with the error code invalid_client as described in Section 3.5.
+A public client that does not authenticate MAY identify itself with the client_id parameter; the authorization server determines the trust it places in such an unauthenticated identifier, and MAY base its results on the subject token alone when no client identity is established.

 The authorization server MUST process the subject_token parameter according to the following rules:

-2. The authorization server MUST validate that the subject_token_type parameter is a valid URI per the URI validation requirements specified in Section 2.1.2.
-If the format is invalid (e.g., not a valid absolute URI or URN), the authorization server MUST return an error response with the error code invalid_request as described in Section 2.2.
+2. The authorization server MUST validate that the subject_token_type parameter is a valid URI.
+If the format is invalid (e.g., not a valid absolute URI or URN), the authorization server MUST return an error response with the error code invalid_request as described in Section 3.5.

 4. The authorization server MUST validate the subject_token according to the rules for the indicated token type.
 The validation process MUST verify: